 The Role of Risk Assessment in Maritime Safety

-Risk assessment is a cornerstone of maritime safety.
+A proactive security risk assessment is a cornerstone of maritime safety.
 It helps identify, evaluate, and mitigate threats before they escalate into serious incidents.
 It ensures that vessels operate safely, efficiently, and in compliance with international regulations.

 Identifying Potential Threats Before They Escalate

 Proactive risk assessment helps detect hazards such as equipment failures, weather-related disruptions, or navigational challenges early.
 For instance, in 2022, the UK Marine Accident Investigation Branch (MAIB) highlighted several cases where near-misses were avoided because of the timely identification of faulty radar systems and poor visibility conditions.
 These assessments allowed crews to reroute or delay operations, preventing accidents at sea.
+In short, marine navigational risk assessment is critical to early hazard detection.

 Preventing Human Errors Through Structured Assessments

-According to the Allianz Safety & Shipping Review 2023, human error accounts for scenario-based drills, significantly reduce these errors.
-In the 2021 grounding of the MV Ever Given in the Suez Canal, investigations pointed to insufficient situational planning and poor bridge communication, highlighting the cost of inadequate risk evaluation.
+Up to 75% of shipping incidents are caused by human mistakes.
+Structured assessments, including pre-departure checklists, drills, and simulations, significantly lower these risks.
+The investigations around the 2021 MV Ever Given incident in the Suez Canal pointed to insufficient situational planning and poor bridge communication, highlighting the cost of inadequate risk evaluation, crew communication, and informal risk assessment in dynamic situations.

 Reducing Financial Losses and Downtime